 - the opportunity to work with our amazing children and their families.

 We thank all applicants for their interest and we look forward to contacting candidates with appropriate qualifications for an interview.

+Lead supports all children ages 2-8 and their families.
 We believe children learn best through play and within naturally occurring day-to-day activities.
-Using an “I do, we do, you do” model for learning, we work through the stages of skill development together with children, families, and community partners.
-Depending on the needs of the child and family, as well as upon the type of program, support may be provided at home, in the family’s chosen Early Childhood Services (ECS) program (e.g., community preschool, daycare or kindergarten), and/or in the community.
-Together, we develop strong, flexible programs that may include a combination of the following:
+Using an “I do, we do, you do” model for learning, we work through the stages of skill development together with children, families and community partners.
+Depending on the needs of the child and family, as well as upon the type of program, support may be provided at home, in the family’s chosen Early Childhood Services (ECS) program (e.g., community preschool, daycare or kindergarten), in the community and/or through online supports.
+Together we develop strong, flexible programs that may include a combination of the following:

 - Individual child and family sessions

 - Collaborative coaching and consultation with parents and/or ECS staff